AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 **Returns:**

-Serial number of genesis contract.
+Serial number of the genesis contract.

 #### function GetContractInfo